Skip navigation

 • Take your diabetes medicines as instructed

-You and your doctor will:
+You and your provider will:

 • Set a target goal for your blood sugar levels for different times during the day.
 This helps you manage your blood sugar.